Is It a Cold, the Flu, or COVID-19?

 A doctor can check if someone has the flu by doing a test that looks for the flu virus.

 Most kids with flu get better at home with plenty of liquids, rest, and comfort.
-In some cases, a doctor might prescribe an antiviral medicine to lessen the symptoms and shorten the illness.
+In some cases, a doctor might prescribe an antiviral medicine to ease symptoms and shorten the illness.
 Some people get very ill and need treatment in the hospital.

 COVID-19 (Caused by a Type of Coronavirus)

 Kids infected by the coronavirus may not have any symptoms, or their symptoms can be mild, like those of a common cold.
 Some can have more severe flu-like symptoms.
 So COVID-19 symptoms can look very much like those from a cold or the flu.
-But one symptom that happens more commonly in COVID-19 is a loss of taste or smell.
+But they can also look different.
+For example, they can include a loss of taste or smell, or a variety of rashes.

 When Should I Call the Doctor?